UT-ADL/autoware_mini_practice/practice_6/README.md

-## 7. Account for collision point speed
+## 7. Account for the collision point speed

-Let's include the aligned colision points' speed in a target velocity calculation.
+Let's include the aligned collision points' speed in a target velocity calculation.
 Previously, we chose the closest collision point and calculated the target velocity.
 When considering also the speed of the objects, that doesn't always work.

-Imagine a scenario where the ego vehicle is driving at 40km/h.
-There is another car driving 45km/h 20m ahead of the ego vehicle and a stationary object 40m ahead of the ego vehicle.
+Imagine a scenario where the ego vehicle drives at 40km/h.
+There is another car driving 45km/h 20m ahead of the ego vehicle, and a stationary object 40m ahead of the ego vehicle.
 Which of these two objects will cause a smaller target velocity for the ego vehicle?
 The answer is the stationary object 40m ahead.
-We need to apply brakes for this object from 40m away, but the 45km/h car is faster than the ego vehicle, and no brake is needed.
-This means that we need to calculate the target velocities for all objects and select the minimum target velocity and the object causing it instead of just considering the object with the minimum distance.
+We need to apply the brakes for this object from 40m away, but the 45km/h car is faster than the ego vehicle, and no brake is needed.
+This means that we need to calculate the target velocities for all objects and select the minimum target velocity and the object causing it, instead of just considering the object with the minimum distance.

 ##### Instructions

 1. Calculate `target_velocities` - target velocity for all collision points
-    - We can use full formula now with `collision_point_distances` and `collision_point_velocities` - these will be arrays
+    - We can use the full formula now with `collision_point_distances` and `collision_point_velocities` - these will be arrays
-    - `self.default_deceleration` - is scalar and when combined in the formula with arrays the result will be an array
+    - `self.default_deceleration` - is a scalar, and when combined in the formula with arrays, the result will be an array
-2. Find the index of the collision point giving the lowest target velocity and use that to set correct values to following variables:
+2. Find the index of the collision point giving the lowest target velocity and use that to set correct values to the following variables:
     - `closest_object_distance`
     - `closest_object_velocity`
     - `stopping_point_distance`